Frequently Asked Questions

 - Your medical provider must be able to attest to your readiness to return, and any ongoing treatment needs.
 While a case manager would discuss an earliest readmission date when you leave, ultimately, returning is about when you are healthy enough to participate in the academic environment at JHU.

+Please complete this form.
 You may direct any questions to the case managers.

 Is there a chance that I won’t be readmitted from a medical leave of absence?
 Why do I have to go through a readmission process?